NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/set.md

 	set age 10 ]
 ```
 would set the age of a turtle to 10.
 Turtles can also access and set the variable of the patch they are standing on.

+In the model below, `set` is used to change a variety of variables, including a global variable, patch variables, and turtle variables.